Roseann Vanella, President

 Julie LaVan is founder and partner at LaVan Law, specializing in corporate law with trial law expertise.
 Julie also serves as General Counsel for Impact Environmental Consulting, Inc. of Long Island, New York.
 Julie is admitted to practice before the Federal District Court of New Jersey and the Supreme Courts of New Jersey and Pennsylvania.
 She is a member of the New Jersey Bar Association, Burlington County Bar Association, Associated Builders and Contractors, Burlington County Chamber of Commerce, Southern New Jersey Chamber of Commerce, New Jersey Business and Industry Association and Moorestown Rotary.
 She received her Juris Doctorate Law Degree at Widener University Common Wealth Law School and her Juris Doctorate Degree at Widener University School of Law.

-Kelly joined the non-profit Capital Health as Director of State and Federal Public Affairs and Advocacy in June of 2016 reporting directly to Capital Health’s CEO, Al Maghazehe, to advocate for the needs of safety net hospitals serving the most vulnerable New Jersey residents and address the ever changing healthcare policy environment.
+Kelly joined the non-profit Capital Health System as Director of State and Federal Public Affairs and Advocacy in June of 2016 reporting directly to Capital Health Systems’s CEO, Al Maghazehe, to advocate for the needs of safety net hospitals serving the most vulnerable New Jersey residents and address the ever changing healthcare policy environment.

 Kelly was elected to the Board of Trustees of CASA for Children of Mercer and Burlington Counties in August 2018.
 She currently serves on the Board of the Boys and Girls Clubs of Mercer County; and the Executive Management team, of the New Jersey Democratic State Committee (NJDSC).
 She served on Governor Philip Murphy’s 2017-18 Healthcare Transition Team; and currently serves on The Center for American Women and Politics Bipartisan Coalition for Women’s Appointments; Vice President of Women’s Political Caucus of NJ; and as a Board Member of PAM’s List, an organization dedicated to increasing the number of women in elected and appointed positions in government and promoting equal rights for women.
 Kelly was ranked among the 100 most powerful political players in New Jersey in PolitickerNJ’s “2016 & 2017 Power List,” and Insider NJ’s “2017 Power List” both annually rank the most powerful and politically influential non-elected officials in New Jersey.